Aleksandr Kogan (scientist)

-Aleksandr Kogan (born April 6, 1986) is a Moldovan-born American scientist, who is known for his research on the link between oxytocin and kindness, and for having developed the app that allowed Cambridge Analytica to collect personal details of 80 million Facebook users.
+Aleksandr Kogan (born April 6, 1986) is a Moldovan-born American scientist, who is known for his research on the link between oxytocin and kindness, and for having developed the app that allowed Cambridge Analytica to collect personal details of 30 million Facebook users.
 He worked as a University Lecturer at the University of Cambridge from 2012-2018 and is currently a technology entrepreneur.

 Early life

-Kogan was born in what was then the Moldavian SSR in the USSR (now independent Moldova).
-After Kogan’s family received death threats for being Jewish, his family immigrated to the United States when Kogan was seven.
+Aleksandr Kogan was born in 1986 in Soviet Moldova and lived in Moscow during his early childhood.
+His family immigrated to the United States in 1993, when he was seven years old, settling in Brooklyn, New York.
+According to Kogan, they left Russia after his father received death threats related to the family's Jewish background, as he recounted in a 2019 podcast interview.
+In 1994, he entered first grade at a public school in Brooklyn, where he began learning English and was noted for his interest in math and science.

 He earned a bachelor's degree from the University of California, Berkeley in 2008, and a PhD from the University of Hong Kong in 2011.

 Academic career

 Following his PhD, Kogan worked as a post-doctoral fellow at the University of Toronto before moving to University of Cambridge.
 He worked as a University Lecturer and Senior Research Associate in the Department of Psychology at the University of Cambridge from 2012 until 2018.
 At Cambridge, Kogan founded the Cambridge Prosociality and Well-being lab, where he and his students conducted research on understanding the biology and psychology of love, close relationships, happiness, and kindness.

 Early in his career, Kogan and his colleagues authored numerous works revolving around the importance of communal strength, appreciation, and approach/avoidance goals in romantic relationships.

-Later, Kogan researched the links between oxytocin and social processes.
-Findings from Kogan’s research suggest that individuals with the GG variant of the oxytocin-receptor gene were viewed as more trustworthy.
+Later, Kogan researched the links between oxytocin and social behavior.
+Findings from Kogan's research suggest that individuals with the GG variant of the oxytocin-receptor gene were viewed as more trustworthy.
 Kogan and his lab have authored numerous other papers linking oxytocin to positive emotions, facial mimicry, and theory of mind.
-In related work, Kogan found that baseline vagus nerve activity was also related to people’s well-being.
+In related work, Kogan found that baseline vagus nerve activity was also related to people's well-being.

+Facebook research collaboration

 After arriving at Cambridge, Kogan established a research collaboration with Facebook.
-As part of this collaboration, Facebook provided to Kogan data on 57-billion friendships across the world aggregated to the national level.
-Kogan’s lab then collected data from individuals using a Facebook app he had developed.
-This data collection was approved by the University of Cambridge ethics board.
-Combining these two data sources, Kogan’s lab published research showing that individuals with low socio-economic status have more international friends than people with high socio-economic status.
+As part of this partnership, Facebook provided to Kogan data on 57-billion friendships across the world aggregated by country.
+Kogan also developed his own Facebook-integrated research app (separate from the one later used by Cambridge Analytica) to collect additional user data for academic studies.
+The application for this data collection was reviewed and subsequently rejected by the University of Cambridge ethics board.
+In 2015, combining these two data sources, they published findings indicating that individuals with lower socioeconomic status tend to have more internationally diverse friendships than those with higher socioeconomic status.
+This counter-intuitive result – that wealthier people's friend networks are actually less global – was published in the journal Personality and Individual Differences.